AdibaSjd/week-6-weather-api/README.md

-My main issue was ensuring my page was able to the local storage doubling each time a search was made.
-As each tima a location was serched in local storage was duplicate each previous search from the search before creating a long list of the same searches.
+My main issue was stopping the local storage doubling each time a search was made.
+As each tima a location was serched in local storage it duplicated each previous search from the search before creating a long list of the same searches.